 Cast: Zoey Deutch, Halston Sage, Logan Miller, Kian Lawley, Elena Kampouris, Diego Boneta and Jennifer Beals.

-Based on a 2010’s novel by Lauren Olive of the same name, it follows the story of Samantha Kingston (Zoey Deutch), who has everything – popularity, perfect boyfriend, perfect future.
+Based on a 2010’s novel by Lauren Olive of the same name, it follows the love story of young woman Samantha Kingston (Zoey Deutch), who has everything – popularity, perfect boyfriend, perfect future.
 Things change in an instant when she dies in a crash to only find herself stuck in the repeat of that terrible day over and over again.
 Samantha must untangle secrets, mysteries, and lies to solve this.
 Romance is not central to the story, but the story is an ode to relationships, friendship, and complex emotions people go through in life and loss—a mature drama with on-point acting.

 24. Murder Mystery